 If you are involved with a sexual harassment, sexual misconduct or gender-based incident, our first concern is to provide immediate support to ensure your safety and well-being.

 Steps to take if you think you may have been involved in a sexual harassment, sexual assault or gender-based incident:

 - Report the incident to your local program staff to access local support resources such as confidential victim services, access to medical assistance, help with reporting to police (only if you choose to do so), potential housing changes, academic accommodations, etc.

 - Know that Whitman on-campus support services are available to you from a distance regardless of where you are studying and regardless of who else (fellow student, stranger, etc.) is involved in the incident.
-We recommend that you report the incident to either Juli Dunn (firstname.lastname@example.org), Associate Dean of Students and Title IX Administrator, or Hailey Powers (email@example.com), Sexual Assault Victim's Advocate.
+We recommend that you report the incident to either Cara Setchell (firstname.lastname@example.org), Assistant Director of Human Resources or Victim Advocate employed by the YWCA (email@example.com).

 - If you are a responding student and an incident report is brought against you, you will be held to the standards and adjudication of your program and those of Whitman College.

 - If you are concerned about confidentiality, ask your program staff if there is anyone you can speak with who can maintain confidentiality.
 Some program staff may be legally obligated to report incidents to Whitman College or others.
 If you would like to consult with someone who can maintain confidentiality, you may contact the Victim Advocate (sava.ywcaww.org), Sexual Assault Victim's Advocate employed by the YWCA, who is not obligated to report incidents and can maintain confidentiality.